elseano/rundown/examples/mods.md

 sleep 1
 ```

-## nospin
+## No Spinner <r label=nospin />

-This prevents the spinner from showing
+The `nospin` flag prevents the spinner from showing at all.
+Generally you'd combine this with the `stdout` flag below.
+Reach for this if scripts ask for input on a _blank_ line, which can cause the spinner to over-write any user input.

 ``` bash nospin
 sleep 1
 ```

-## named
+## Named - CHanging the spinner title <r label=named/>

-The first line of the script is treated as a comment, and that comment body is the title of the spinner.
+The `named` flag treats the first line of the script as a comment, and that comment body is the title of the spinner.

 ``` bash named
 # Waiting...